kylanj7/xLSTM-Model/readme.txt

 # 📈 xLSTM Stock Price Forecasting & Backtesting

+⚠️ **DEVELOPMENT PHASE - NOT PRODUCTION READY** ⚠️

 A comprehensive Python project for stock market forecasting using enhanced xLSTM models with attention mechanisms, multi-scale convolutions, and advanced backtesting capabilities.

+> **Important Notice**: This model is currently in active development and experimental phases.
+It is **NOT** suitable for production deployment or real trading decisions.
+Use for research and educational purposes only.

 ## 🏗️ Project Structure